it-acad/JOM_Inherintance_Polymorphism/README.md

 # Welcome to Practical Java course
 ## Inheritance.
 Polymorphism.

-You can start by cloning the repository to your computer using the following command:
+To begin, clone the repository to your local machine using the following command:
 ```
 git clone <url>
 ```
-You can copy the Url here
+Please copy the URL here.

 <img width="968" alt="Screenshot 2022-05-10 at 23 06 42" src="https://user-images.githubusercontent.com/61456363/167713268-c89a4125-9467-47a6-a2d8-eb6fcefcc1dd.png">

-This sprint contains a few tasks.
-Unit tests for the tasks are in the separate branches **task1**, **task2**, **task3**....
+This sprint includes several tasks.
+Unit tests for these tasks are located in separate branches: **task1, task2, task3**, and so on.

-You can switch between branches using a command
+To switch between branches, use the following command:
 ```
  git checkout <branch name>
 ```